 Facebook is a great way of communicating.
 However, because of security concerns, we never put a child’s name on our Facebook page.
 We also do not allow our teachers to post events from their classroom on their personal pages.
 Please check us out on our Facebook page and you will see pictures of daily happenings and any news items we want to share.

-OurHowever, they are not able to respond unless there is an emergency or during naptime when the children are sleeping.
+Our teachers do use the Remind App which is available on your mobile phones for both teachers and parents.
+Please check with your child’s teacher and get signed up.
+This is a good way to be able to communicate directly with your child’s teacher.
+However, they are not able to respond unless there is an emergency or during naptime when the children are sleeping.
 We ask that you do not contact your child’s teacher during the evening hours unless it is an emergency.
 Please let them have their time with their families.

 Child Abuse Reporting

 As a childcare worker, we are also Mandated Reporters for the State of Florida.
 It is the obligation of every staff member to report any “suspicious” issues with the children in our care.
 If a child has any unexplained marks that could be a result of abuse or if the child tells someone tha they have been abused, it is mandated that we report this to DCF within 24 hours.
 We realize that there may be nothing to the accusations, but that is up to DCF to determine.
 We are just obligated to report it, not judge it.